JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

  * Estelle Dirand of INRIA 3 days at ANL (28-29 July 2016)
  * Bruno Raffin of INRIA 3 days at ANL (7-9 November 2016)
  * Estelle Dirant participated in the ATPESC summer school at ANL in 2016
+ * Orcun Yildiz hired as a postdoc in ANL, under the direction of Tom Peterka, beginning in February 2018

 ## Impact and publications